A number of key features had to be integral to the design.

 The flexibility requirement and high voltage nature of the product-under-test demanded both engineering level and test operative level distinct logins.
-This would allow a qualified production engineer to re-configure the test solution for different test stations and products, whilst presenting a simplified semi-automated interface for safe high-throughput testing on a production shift.
+This would allow a qualified production engineer to re-configure the test system for different test stations and products, while presenting a simplified semi-automated interface for safe, high-throughput testing on a production shift.

 The individual test level requirements included a combination of continuity testing, electrical & pneumatic functional testing and high voltage testing.
 Test results were to be stored in a server database registered against a barcode, scanned at each stage of the production process.

 Fen began this work by developing the test specifications in co-operation with client production engineers.
 Knowledge of the products’ test requirements and legacy test equipment rested with a number of the client’s engineers.
 Once this consolidation process was complete, the next challenge was to specify and design a production tester that could be dynamically re-purposed, to meet all product test requirements, at all stages of the production process.
 Care was taken to follow the look and feel of legacy test solutions so as not to alienate production line workers.
 A series of interviews and workshops helped in this process.